 Requests for use of Student Lounge equipment (tables, table coverings, etc.) must also be made in advance.
 Facility use, set up, clean up, and care of equipment are the responsibility of the students utilizing the area.
 Food may be catered from outside vendors.
 All requests require the approval of the program administrator responsible for the event and the Executive Vice President.

 Cafeteria

-On the Oak Point University Campus, students may purchase meals or snacks in the Amita St. Elizabeth Hospital cafeteria located on the first 1st floor.
-The cafeteria seating area is available for student use 24 hours a day, 7 days a week.
+On the Oak Point University Campus, students may purchase meals or snacks in the Ascension Saint Elizabeth Hospital cafeteria located on the first 1st floor.
+The cafeteria seating area is available for student use.

 Oak Brook Campus